To provide a "voice" for military families dealing with a seriously ill child, where previously there was none.

-Families like Derrick's...see their story below.
+Families like Kirsten's...see their stories below.

 Everyone involved with Operation: Key West are forever grateful and appreciative of all the brave men and women who serve or have served in our nation's military.